-- Sneakers/shoes that are non-marking and are 100% white, 100% black, or a combination of white and black only are permitted for all grades (See page 20 for additional guidelines on footwear.) - Low, medium or high top sneakers permitted for all grades - To determine if your sneakers or shoes are non-marking, try one of these techniques: - Flip one sneaker/shoe over and press your thumbnail or fingernail into the sole.
+- NEW for the 2023-2024 School Year: Student can wear only sneakers/athletic shoes that are any color and must be non-marking (See page 20 for additional guidelines on footwear.). - Low, medium or high top sneakers permitted for all grades - To determine if your sneakers or shoes are non-marking, try one of these techniques: - Flip one sneaker/shoe over and press your thumbnail or fingernail into the sole.
 If the sole is dented from the pressure, then the sole is considered soft and is likely a non-marking shoe. - Place a piece of clean white paper on a table or floor.
 Rub the sole of the shoe against the paper with force, but don't tear the paper.
 Also, write with the sole at the heel on the paper.
 If you see scuff marks, the shoes are not acceptable.
 If you don't see any, they are non-marking.

 PE and ART Class Suggestions: Please note it is recommended that students are dressed comfortably and/or appropriately for days when they have either PE and Art class.
 Please choose a top for Art class that you do not mind your student getting dirty (ex. with paint, marker, etc).
-Since PE class has physical movement, it is suggested that students wear a gym t-shirt or LAAA spirit shirt, navy gym shorts or sweatpants, and sneakers.
+Since PE class has physical movement, it is suggested that students wear a gym t-shirt or LAAA spirit shirt and navy gym shorts or sweatpants.